Pentadactylus/sm_openstack/README.md

     The three variables $OS_USERNAME, $OS_PASSWORD and $OS_TENANT_NAME are the same that you can download within the openrc.sh file from OpenStack.
 How that is done?
 Just go back to Horizon -> Compute -> Access & Security -> API Access.
 Here, you can download this access file.

     But now back to the command from before: it will list all the registered services with the possible parametrs.
-For DISCO, this is the service haas.
+For DISCO, this is the service "disco".

 2. With the following command, a cluster can be created: